k-igeta/pvrender/README.md

 Automate your scientific visualization workflow, without coding in ParaView's Python API.

-Designed to facilite rendering of your ParaView state files on the command line and with AI agents.
+Designed to facilite rendering your ParaView state files on the command line and with AI agents.
 All you need is:

 - Your ParaView state file (`.pvsm`) created in the GUI
 - A ParaView installation (optionally `.../ParaView-x.x.x/bin` available in your `PATH`)
-- This script `pvrender.py` in your project
+- This script (`pvrender.py`) in your project

-## Motivation
+### Motivation

 Complex visualizations are easily created in the [ParaView](https://www.paraview.org/) GUI and can be saved as **XML based .pvsm state files or Python .py script files**.